-This article originally appeared on the Neiman blog in 2012
+This article originally appeared on the Neiman blog

 My master’s thesis at Penn looked at the comedy of the sexes–and how digital and social media make it even funnier.